yandex/mapsapi-ios/README.md

 ## Usage

 ### Connector
 Is used to send and receive data in Swift/ObjC <-> JavaScript code.
+Coming soon.

 ### Additional parameters
 You can owerwrite params as follows: